 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Talalenko will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Drs.
+Talalenko or O'Dowd will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.